Skip to main content

 • Studied populations: patients with IBS

-Caveats: Evidence base is small (only 3 studies) — conclusions should be considered preliminary.
-Available evidence is overwhelmingly positive — clinical literature in this area is subject to publication bias (null-result studies are less likely to be published or indexed).
-Study durations were not consistently reported, limiting assessment of time-to-effect.
+Caveats: Available evidence is overwhelmingly positive — clinical literature in this area is subject to publication bias (null-result studies are less likely to be published or indexed).
+Evidence base is small (only 4 studies) — conclusions should be considered preliminary.
+The single meta-analysis (highest evidence score) did not demonstrate efficacy, which contradicts the smaller studies.

 Doses used in studies